Matt-Schmitz/InvestiGut/README.md

 8. Set parameters and run the pipeline.

-In the pipeline.nf file there are the following options.
+In the pipeline.nf file, there are the following options.

 ```bash
 params.inputDir = '/PATH/TO/input'